yuichiu416/Plutus/README.md

 * A search form that the user can search for items ![search](./images/search.gif)
 * Responsive design ![responsive](./images/responsive.gif)

-## Technologies and Technical Challenges
-The technologies used for this project are:
-* GraphQL
-* Mongoose
-* Node
-* Apollo
-* Websocket
-* Cloudinary

-The primary technical challenges we have identified so far are:
-* integrating google map into our app as well and to show the actual time before the bidding session ends for one product
-* chatting feature and chatbot require the implementation of websocket

 ## Group members
 Our team consists of three members:
 * [Roger](https://github.com/yuichiu416)
 * [Stan](https://github.com/stanbond)
 * [Winnie](https://github.com/chinweenie)

-## Usage
-``npm install`` in the root directory **AND** in the client directory

-``npm run dev``